multitudes/oldmultitudes.github.io/_posts/2019-04-09-Some Swift tips for beginner and intermediate.markdown

 Open Playgrounds to practice your code.
 Open Xcode and do `shift` +`alt`+ `command`+ `N`  to create a new playground.

 `command` + `shift` `Y` shows the console window below.

-PS.
-Check playgrounds for ipad too!
+`command` + `shift` `J` shows the sidebar.

+Add a new shortcut to render your mark up in > Preferences > Key Bindings and add a custom one in `Show Rendered Markup` if not already there.

+One reason Playground might eat up CPU usage is because it will auto build and run your code every few seconds / keystroke.
+To avoid this `turn off auto run`  by selecting `Manually Run` with a long press of the mouse on the play button above the console.

 Put this line on the top of the playground
 ```
 import Foundation
 ```

-> The Foundation framework provides a base layer of functionality for apps and frameworks, including data storage and persistence, text processing, date and time calculations, sorting and filtering, and networking
+The Foundation framework provides a base layer of functionality for apps and frameworks, including data storage and persistence, text processing, date and time calculations, sorting and filtering, and networking.

 ### Casting